temcocontrols/T3000Webview/README.md

 1- Build the package as you see above

-2- get the result files from `dist/spa/` and serve theme using a http lib like `[cpp-httplib](https://github.com/yhirose/cpp-httplib)`, as you see in this C++ example:
+2- get the result files from `dist/spa/` and serve them using a http lib like [cpp-httplib](https://github.com/yhirose/cpp-httplib), as you see in this C++ example:

 https://github.com/yhirose/cpp-httplib/blob/master/example/server.cc